 The average cup of joe is also brimming with polyphenolic antioxidants, which may help protect against illnesses such as cancer, cardiovascular diseases, inflammation, type 2 diabetes, neurodegenerative diseases and metabolic syndrome diseases, according to a November 2015 study in Neural Regeneration Research.

-Coffee may also aid in weight loss, according to a June 2019 study published in the journal Nature.
+Coffee may also aid in weight loss, according to a June 2019 study in Nature.
 Drinking the bean brew stimulates body temperature, activating something called "brown fat," which plays a role in how fast we're able to burn calories.

 All this is likely music to coffee-lovers' ears.
 But the bad news?
 You may be making a few critical missteps in preparing your cup of java that are preventing you from reaping the full health benefits.